New! ToP Group Facilitation Methods training in Bristol, 1-2 October

 The course is for all those who want to be able to engage people more effectively to build shared understanding and consensus, including team leaders and managers within organisations, those working with Boards, management teams, partnerships and external stakeholders, youth and community workers and independent facilitators.
 This course has no pre-requisite, but is the pre-requisite for Participatory Strategic Planning.
 It is recommended both to newcomers to facilitation, and to experienced facilitators who are new to our approach.

 IAF endorsed trainingPreparing for CPF certification?
-Meetings That Work, Group Facilitation Methods and Facilitating Client Collaboration together comprise the new ICA Associates ToP Facilitation Essentials Program that has been endorsed by the International Association of Facilitators for those preparing to become an IAF Certified Professional Facilitator (CPF).
+Meetings That Work, Group Facilitation Methods and Facilitating Client Collaboration together comprise the ICA Associates ToP Facilitation Essentials Program that has been endorsed by the International Association of Facilitators for those preparing to become an IAF Certified Professional Facilitator (CPF).

 Questions this course answers